Foundation Models for Structural Health Monitoring: Methodology

+To select our model's hyperparameters, we do a search over the encoder/decoder depth and heads, the embedding dimensions, and the masking probability $p$ of the masked autoencoder.
+To make this search manageable, we sample 20\% of the pre-training data, further splitting them into 80\% for training and 20\% for validation.
+The task is the same as the pre-training, i.e., reconstructing the masked input data.
+The best configuration is selected based on the lowest error achieved on the validation set.
+We employ Bayesian optimization with the open-source Optuna framework\footnote{https://optuna.org}, fixing $p=0$.
+Then, we explore $p$ through a grid search with a step of 0.2.
+Table 1 summarizes the search space, with the optimal configuration highlighted in bold.

-We carry out an extensive search on the optimal size of our foundation models.
-To this end, we systematically decrease the embedding dimensions of both the encoder and the decoder from the baseline dimensions $(e_{dim}, d_{dim}) = (768, 512)$ scaling them progressively by a factor $2$ down to $(e_{dim}, d_{dim}) = (24, 16)$.
+After this step, we also define a family of smaller models to explore the possibility of reducing the computational burden with minimal accuracy loss, targeting the deployment on sensor nodes with an extremely low memory budget.
+Starting from the frozen configuration of Table \ref{tab:params}, we systematically reduce the embedding dimensions of both the encoder and decoder, starting from the baseline configuration $(e_{dim},d_{dim})=(768,512)$ and scaling them down by a factor of $2$ until reaching $(e_{dim},d_{dim})=(24,16)$.
 These new models are pre-trained on all datasets and subsequently fine-tuned on the three downstream tasks, following the same procedure described in the previous section.
-Additionally, we considered a modified fine-tuning procedure enhanced with Knowledge Distillation (KD).
-In this setup, considering the baseline model as a teacher, the student utilizes a multi-objective fine-tuning loss function composed of two contributions: the first one, $\mathcal{L}_{task}$, is the Mean Absolute Error (MAE) computed on student prediction against the ground truth, while the second one, $\mathcal{L}_{KD}$, is the Root Mean Squared Error (RMSE) between student and teacher predictions.
+Additionally, to inherit our big model performance, we considered a modified fine-tuning procedure enhanced with Knowledge Distillation (KD).
+In this setup, considering the baseline model as a teacher, the student utilizes a multi-objective fine-tuning loss function composed of two contributions: the first one, $\mathcal{L}_{task}$, is the MAE computed on student prediction against the ground truth, while the second one, $\mathcal{L}_{KD}$, is the Root Mean Squared Error (RMSE) between student and teacher predictions.
 Through an empirical approach, we assessed that evenly balancing these two contributions leads to faster convergence of the overall loss, whose function becomes:

 where $y_s$, $y_t$, and $y_{true}$ are the student, the teacher, and the true predictions, respectively.
 Even when using KD in fine-tuning, for all UCs, student models are always first pre-trained following the self-supervised procedure of Sec. \ref{par:pretraining}.